fanart-tv/fanartwiki/docs/General/fanart database.md

     There will be times when you will find duplicated entries when searching the site.

-    When this happens you will need to know which is the valid entry to submit to, and will need to notify a moderator on [Discord](https://discord.gg/r9VufRk "Fanart.tv Discord server"){target= blank} in the _#issues_ channel so they can [merge the duplicates into one.](#merging-duplicate-entries "Merging duplicate entries")
+    When this happens you will need to know which is the valid entry, and will need to notify a moderator on [Discord](https://discord.gg/r9VufRk "Fanart.tv Discord server"){target= blank} in the _#issues_ channel so they can [merge the duplicates into one.](#merging-duplicate-entries "Merging duplicate entries")

     You should also look through both entries so you don't [submit art that already exists](#proper-way-to-make-submissions "Proper way to make submissions").